 Visit the Campuses

-Another way to demonstrate your interest is to visit the college; this may sound obvious, but it’s not always practical when a school is across the country, or perhaps across the globe.
-Visiting a campus and picturing yourself there is an investment of time on your part, which brings me to the next point.
+Another way to demonstrate your interest is to visit the college; this may sound obvious, but it’s not always practical.
+Sometimes, a school is across the country, or perhaps across the globe.
+Visiting a campus and picturing yourself there is an investment of time on your part.
+That brings me to the next point.

 When an appealing school is not within easy traveling distance and you can only devote yourself to visiting your top institutions, something you can do is attend a local college fair or information session.
 Most schools, if not all, hold various events throughout the country and the school year.
 Seeking out a particular school at a fair shows the representatives that you have planned to speak to them.